'Dangerous Loophole' Shielding Drugged Drivers Must End, DA Urges NY Lawmakers

 - Annual reports to monitor racial equity and enforcement trends

 What Do You Think?
-Should prosecution be based on visible/tested impairment, even if the specific drug isn’t on a state-approved list?
+Should prosecution be based on confirmed impairment, even if the specific drug isn’t on a state-approved list?
 Sound off in our poll above.